-All this kicks off with Orientation: your first real opportunity to see just how fun UON can be.
+All this kicks off with Orientation: your first real opportunity to see just how fun uni can be.
 On top of finding out the information you need to start uni on the right foot, you will get to meet your new classmates, as well as join clubs and societies at the Expos.
-Other events include campus tours, BBQ lunches, a drive-in movie, sports jam, backyard cricket and a water park party!
-Wrapping up this stellar week is O Party, which you won’t want to miss.
+Other events include campus tours, BBQ lunches, a drive-in movie, sports jam, and academic skills workshops!

 Even if you do miss Orientation, there are plenty of other opportunities to join one of the Uni’s 80-plus clubs and societies, or even start your own!
 There are degree-based ones like Med Soc, BusCom and the University of Newcastle Law Students Association (UNLSA), as well as sporting, social, cultural and faith-based groups.
-Think: Vinnies Youth Social Club, Exchange Student Network, Affordable Wine Appreciation Society, Anime, Mountaineering, Snow Sports, United Nations, Yoga, Christian Club, Sikh Society, Baseball, Cheerleading, Hockey, Quidditch… Need I go on?
+Think: Vinnies Youth Social Club, Exchange Student Network, Anime, Mountaineering, Snow Sports, United Nations, Christian Club, Philosophy Society, Baseball, Cheerleading, Hockey, Quidditch… Need I go on?

 So whether you want to meet new people, change the world, get fit, or discover a new talent – there’s something for you.

 No need to feel like you’re missing out if you’re not part of a club; there are heaps of activities and events.
 One thing you’ll appreciate is how much free food there is to devour.
-The weekly BBQs at Callaghan are always a favourite, but you can also get breakfasts at NUSA (Newcastle University Students Association), and grub at the other special events which happen regularly.
+The weekly BBQs at Callaghan are always a favourite, and grub at the other special events which happen regularly.
 Highlights of the event calendar include the Cultural Awakenings Festival, Stress Less, Festival of Autonomy, International Women’s Day and of course the parties at Bar on the Hill.

 Let’s be real, for most, studying is a means to an end – your dream job!